MacilPrime/ponychan/README.md

 1. Install Node.js onto your system.
 2. Install gulp and mocha onto your system with `npm install -g gulp mocha`.
+3. `cd client-core`
-3. Install MLPchan's local javascript dependencies by running `npm install` inside this repository's directory.
+4. Install MLPchan's local javascript dependencies by running `npm install` inside the client-core directory.

 Now run `gulp` to build the client javascript.
 You may pass the `--watch` (`-w`) option to make gulp continue running and automatically rebuild the javascript